7.3 Solving ratio problems where only the difference in amounts is given

 Now try solving this type of problem for yourself.

-The ratio of female to male patients attending a clinic is 2:9.
-There 42 more male patients than females.
+- The ratio of female to male engineers in a company is 2:9.
+At the same company, there are 42 more male engineers than females.
+How many females work for this company?

 You know that these 7 parts = 42 people.